skttl/konstrukt-documentation/areas/trees.md

 #### **AddFolder(string name, string icon, Lambda folderConfig = null) : KonstruktFolderConfigBuilder**

-Adds a folder to the current tree with the given name + icon.
+Adds a folder to the current tree / group with the given name + icon.
 See the [Folders documentation](folders.md) for more info.

 ```csharp
 // Example